 90 min

 If you're looking for a very simple, affordable mower for your small yard, consider a reel mower.
 These aren't for everyone, but we were pleasantly surprised by the overall performance of the American Lawn Mower 1204-14.
-Since they're fuel and battery-free, reel mowers offer an eco-friendly and cost-effective way to maintain your lawn, plus they're quiet — you could take a phone call while using this mower, or simply quietly enjoy your surroundings in peace.
-Straightforward assembly and storage add to its user-friendly nature, and the blades arrive sharp right out of the box, slicing confidently through 4-inch tall grass.
+Since they're fuel and battery-free, reel mowers offer an eco-friendly and cost-effective way to maintain your lawn, plus they're quiet — you could take a phone call while using this mower, or quietly enjoy your surroundings in peace.
+Straightforward assembly and storage enhance its user-friendly nature, and the blades arrive sharp right out of the box, slicing confidently through 4-inch-tall grass.
 The self-sharpening blades require only occasional maintenance, making long-term care easy.

 SPECIFICATIONS